kevingopalan/vlm_communication/README.md

 # vlm_communication
-An interface to communicate with a VLM/LLM from ROS2
+An interface to communicate with a VLM/LLM from ROS2, written in Python.

 ## Requirements
 Ubuntu 24.04 (Might switch to 22.04)